“50 Pieces”: This is how Austria ticked 50 years ago

 At the SPÖ party conference in April 1972 in Villach, Kreisky wanted to burst what was then known as a “bomber” in front of the ORF general who was present there and who attended party conferences of all colors.

 “I would like to put an idea up for public discussion,” said Kreisky in his speech, “whether the best way would not be to form a cooperative of all Austrian newspaper publishers and to give them the right to operate a second broadcasting station”.
-Until a third channel is created, the publishers could rent a room from the ORF in a special contract and a channel could be made available there.
+Until a third channel is created, the publishers might rent a room from the ORF in a special contract and a channel might be made available there.
 The ORF can in turn cover its deficit from the rental costs.
 With the gain of the second channel, a model of press promotion can be financed.
 Kreisky copied this model from the participation models in the supervisory bodies of public broadcasters in Sweden.

 Salzburg doesn’t want sex clothes